Sam-Dragon/java-7/src/ThreadsNotes.md

 - Use standard frameworks to avoid basic issues w.r.t threads as it reduces probability of issues
 - Timeouts and finally block is used for unhookinh a thread

+## Deadlock
+- Deadlock is a process in which threads lock each other waiting forever, it happens in mutli-threaded enviroment while threads works with resource with sync block or methods <br>
+- It can occur if the two threads waits for each other to release the resource <br>
+> Steps:
+- Its generally happens through bad design, it can be corrected at code level
+- Avoid nested locks, unncessary locks & also from thread.join() method <br>
+> Disadvantages:
+- It can run the memory out
+- system will hang and slowness can be observed

 ## Thread Communication
 - It is process in which threads communicate with each other
 - It uses wait(), notify() and notifyAll() methods of object
 - It must be used under **synchronization**
 - It must have **shared resource** for processing
 - It is example of producer-consumer problem

+> Rule
+- Ensure the code is synchronized
+- Ensure there must be object which is shared

+## Daemon Threads
+- Threads which are not created by user and runs forever. [system threads]
+- They are useful for running background process. lets say - updating service package, database service
+- isDeamon() of thread method helps in indicating whether it is normal or deamon thread